rasterwise/getscreenshot-docs/get-scrape/index.md

 # Getting Started With GetScrape

-*How to get started with GetScape simple API (5-10 mins) and start crawling/scraping via the GET API.*
+*How to get started with GetScrape simple API (5-10 mins) and start crawling/scraping via the GET API.*

 Performing crawaling/scraping operations just requires a single request to the GetScrape API.
 By design, GetScrape only supports GET requests.
 In our experience this favors simplicity, usability and newbie friendliness.